temporalio/documentation/docs-src/cloud-context/pricing.md

 An execution of a particular Workflow could exist for a few seconds, a day, month, or even forever.
 Temporal collects the Event History during this time and dispatches work when necessary.
 In this context, a Workflow Execution has only two states, open (active) or closed.

-Storage costs are measured in gigabyte-hours (GBh) and include charges for active Workflows, "running storage," and the long-term, "retained" storage of Event Histories of closed Workflows.
+Storage costs are measured in gigabyte-hours (GBh) and include charges for active Workflows, "running" storage, and the long-term, "retained" storage of Event Histories of closed Workflows.
 These are measured per Namespace.

 Running storage is a measure of the amount of storage used to store active Workflows.
 When the execution of a Workflow ends, Temporal Cloud stores Event History for a defined Retention Period, for historical use.
 This is retained storage.
 Typical use includes compliance, debugging, workload refresh, and business analytics.
 These both have fixed costs: